 There are many ways to approach the writing process, and good writers often have their own methods that work well for them.
 Here is an example:

 - Write a first, rough draft.
-Don't hesitate to talk to people about your topic, or to come to the University Learning Centre's Writing Help in Room 142 Murray Building to talk to a tutor if you're stuck.
+Don't hesitate to talk to people about your topic, or to come to the Student Learning Services' Writing Help Room in Room 142 Murray Building to talk to a tutor if you're stuck.

 - Compare your outline, your thesis (if applicable), and your draft.